bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 				'right': right_tree}

 ## Classify Observations
-Building the tree does not output any performance metrics.
-We need to use the tree's structure to classify observations as either 0 or 1.
+We have everything to build the tree, but building the tree does not output any performance metrics.
+We need to use the tree's structure to classify observations as either 0 or 1 and compare that to the true response variable.
 Once we do this, we can then evaluate the effectiveness of the tree.

     def classify_observations(tree, data, annotate = False)